in conversation with gia coppola | read | i-D

 What was your first car?

-My first car was my mum's old car, which was a Mercedes E320, early 90s.
-It was a beautiful car, this purple blue colour.
+My first car was my mom's old car, which was a Mercedes E320, early 90s.
+It was a beautiful car, this purple blue color.
 It was a Mercedes but I swear it wasn't glamorous.
 It was an older version.
 I was so ready to get my license.

 Why?
 Was it about freedom?